-Here’s an example from Marie Forleo: a motivational, free audio training to learn “how to get anything you want”.
-I especially love the use of the rose gold iPhone mockup with earbuds, which perfectly depicts the way one of Marie’s users would listen to her audio (e.g. they may download it to their phone and take it with them to the gym).
+Here’s an example from Marie Forleo: a motivational, free audio training to learn “how to get anything you want.”
+I especially love the rose gold iPhone mockup with earbuds, which perfectly depicts how one of Marie’s users would listen to their audio (e.g., they may download it to their phone and take it to the gym).

 Like video and audio lead magnets, webinars also have high perceived value.
-In fact, they are even more irresistible because they have another component: urgency.
+They’re even more irresistible because they have another component: urgency.

-Heck, webinars work so well for lead generation that Neil Patel turned his entire homepage into a webinar registration page!
+Heck, webinars work so well for lead generation that Neil Patel turned their entire homepage into a webinar registration page!

-If you use WordPress and are looking for an LMS plugin for WordPress to easily launch a webinar or online course, check out our top picks!
+If you use WordPress and are looking for an LMS plugin for WordPress to launch a webinar easily or an online course, check out our top picks!

 29. Event Tickets

 The best way to do this is by using social media ads to push targeted traffic to your optin form.
-Your target audience, of course, would be people with interests related to your offer, and who are living in the vicinity of your in-person event.
+Your target audience would be people who are interested in your offer and live near your in-person event.

-I highly recommend using Facebook ads for this, because Facebook has the most powerful targeting features out of any other social media advertising channel.
-Just make sure that you follow these 7 steps to optimize your Facebook ads for conversions.
+We highly recommend using Facebook ads for this because Facebook has the most powerful targeting features out of any other social media advertising channel.
+Make sure you follow these 7 steps to optimize your Facebook ads for conversions.

 30. Email Course

-Email courses are fairly easy to put together because they don’t require you to create anything fancy or downloadable: it’s essentially just a simple email autoresponder series that teaches users how to accomplish something specific.
+Email courses are fairly easy to put together because they don’t require you to create anything fancy or downloadable.
+It’s a simple email autoresponder series that teaches users to accomplish something specific.

 The best part about email courses is that they can be used to turn prospects into customers.

-Rick Mulready uses his email course called 4 Facebook Ad Mistakes That Are Losing You Money to convert leads into customers for his FB Ads for Newbies course.
+Rick Mulready uses their email course called 4 Facebook Ad Mistakes That Are Losing You Money to convert leads into customers for their FB Ads for Newbies course.

 31. Free Book + Shipping

 Want to know why this offer works so well?
 Well, physical books generally have higher perceived value than eBooks do.
-So when you offer a physical book for free, it’s a really irresistible deal.
+When you offer a physical book for free, it’s an irresistible deal.

-However, because the user has to actually pull out their credit card to pay for the shipping, this lead magnet pre-qualifies the very best leads.
+However, because the user has to pull out their credit card to pay for the shipping, this lead magnet idea pre-qualifies the best leads.

-In other words, you’ve not only acquired a new lead, but you’ve also effectively acquired a new customer—and existing customers are so much easier to convert to a higher offer than people who’ve never bought anything from you before.
+In other words, you’ve not only acquired a new lead, but you’ve also effectively acquired a new customer—and existing customers are so much easier to convert to a higher offer than people who’ve never bought anything from you.